projects carried out

 For this exhibition, artists were invited to make unique, wearable clothes from a personal vision.

-Beauty spots of celebrities: Enrique Iglesias, Amy Winehouse, Robert de Niro, Scarlett Johansson and Elizabeth Taylor.
+Beauty marks of celebrities: Enrique Iglesias, Amy Winehouse, Robert de Niro, Scarlett Johansson and Elizabeth Taylor.

 Source: Wikipedia

-On the rest of our body we prefer not to show unusual features such as lumps, warts, beauty spots and scars, with the exception of summer freckles.
+On the rest of our body we prefer not to show unusual features such as lumps, warts, beauty marks and scars, with the exception of summer freckles.

 The principle of O point is deliberately to show these unusual features on the body, as an expression of the individual.
 O point displays our body the way we ‘got’ it at birth and what we later added to it.
 A lot of what takes place in the body, manifests itself as an exterior feature.
 Our outside is not an unwritten sheet, but rather an interactive screen.
 As such, it is a personal passport.